thiagopbarnabe/dapper-tutorial/docs/pages/api/query.md

 {% include template-h1.html %}

 ## Description
-Execute a SQL and return the first item.
+Execute a SQL and return an IEnumerable.

 The result can be from different type: